SimonPaske/simon-paske-photography/README.md

 ### Unfixed Bugs

-Responsivnes worked for all the website on all devices with exception for smaller screen devices at 404.html landscape orientation.
-I was unable resolve this issue with my wishfull design.
+Responsiveness worked for all the websites on all devices with an exception for smaller screen devices at 404.html landscape orientation.
+I was unable to resolve this issue with my wishful design.

 <br>